yuqiliao/IDE-help-guide/_book/04-timss-walk-through.md

 2.  **Percentages.** This statistic shows the percentage of students as a row percentage.
-For example, if the first column lists countries,
-### Statistics Options {#g.-statistics-options .unnumbered}    across its row.
+For example, if the first column lists countries, then each country will display its own percentage distribution across its row.
 By default, percentage distributions do not include missing data.
-For information on how to show data for values
-    categorized as missing, see Section 3.F.
+For information on how to show data for values categorized as missing, see Section 3.F.
 Format Options.

-3.  **Standard deviations.** The standard deviation is a dependent variable of how widely or narrowly dispersed scores are for a particular variable.
+3.  **Standard deviations.** The standard deviation is a measure of how widely or narrowly dispersed scores are for a particular variable.
     Under general normality assumptions, 95 percent of the scores are within two standard deviations of the mean.
 For example, if the